 “Faces from my past return” croons Billie Eilish over the opening credits of No Time to Die in her signature haunting tone.
 Both lyric and singer feel wholly appropriate for a Bond (Daniel Craig) himself haunted by his past misadventures.
 Portraits of Judy Dench’s M overlook MI6, Vesper Lynd (Eva Green) continues to color the decisions of 007 and even Felix Leiter (Jeffrey Wright) reappears for one final mission.
 No Time to Die spends so much time unpacking the history of our longest tenured Bond, yet the film’s lasting legacy may be what it portends for the future of the franchise.

 It’s only fitting that the end of Craig’s run sets the stage for a radically different 007 universe, his own term was radically different from what came before.
 After 15 years playing the world’s most famous gentleman sleuth, it’s tough to imagine anyone else as Bond, but Craig’s portrayal brought out a feral unpredictability in the character previously defined by his suaveness.
-With that Bond went from super spy to more of a soldier spy and more importantly from caricature to character.
+With that, Bond went from super spy to something of a soldier spy and more importantly he transformed from caricature to character.

 Past and present collide in No Time to Die, more so than any previous installment.
 Picking up right where Spectre left off, Bond and his new love Madeleine Swann (Lea Seydoux) have absconded off to Italy to begin their life together.
 Before Bond can have his happily ever after, he finally has to let go of his past, specifically Vesper.
 At Madeleine’s behest, bond returns to her grave to say a final goodbye when he is ambushed by Spectre.
 Convinced that he has once again been betrayed, Bond puts Madeleine on a train and vanishes into retirement.